pysys-test/pysys-test/samples/cookbook/README.md

 * pysys-extensions/myorg/ - a Python package containing some custom extensions using the PySys API.
 * demo-tests/ - a directory of tests to demonstrate the functionality of the extensions and project configuration, and:
     * PySys manual (human-driven) tests
-    * PySysTestPython/XMLDescriptorSample and pysysdirconfig_sample - commented examples showing everything you can
+    * PySysTestPythonDescriptorSample (+ the XML equivalent) and pysysdirconfig_sample - commented examples showing
-      in a PySys test or directory XML descriptor
+		  everything you can do in a PySys test or directory XML descriptor
     * PyUnitTest - PyUnit test execution from PySys
     * test_outcome_samples - Examples of some failing tests, so you can see how careful use of assertions leads to really informative messages when there's a failure.